myers32/Monster-slayer-vuejs/README.md

 ### *Monster slayer project preview [Link](https://myers32.github.io/Monster-slayer-vuejs/)*

 #### This project is made by ✨myself.✨
-It is made for the training purposes, I am currently learning VueJS.
+It is made for the training purposes, I am currently studying VueJS.

 ## *What do this project contain?*